alvilgau/CloudyMcCloudface/doc/doc.md

 After the calculation is done and the *tweetstream-service* receives the analysis, it publishes the results through redis channels on which other services can subscribe to.
 This way, the *webserver-service* is able to subscribe for analyzed tweets and send the results back to the client applications via websocket messages; the *recorder service* is able to subscribe in order to store the analyzed tweets results.

 ### Tweet recording
 Through a REST-API which is included in the webserver, the user has the possibility to record analyzed tweets for a certain period of time.
 All necessary data for recording will be persisted in a DynamoDB.
 The start and end time for the record will be cached in Redis.
-When one of this keys expires, Redis sends a notification to the recorder service.
+When one of this cached keys expires, Redis sends a notification to the recorder service.
 Through this notifications the recorder service knows when he has to start or stop recording.
 During the recording the analyzed tweets will be persisted in a DynamoDB so that the user can access them later.
+For each tenant the analyzed tweets will be persisted in a separate table.
+To minimize the write throughput, the analyzed tweets will be cached first for 20 seconds and then persisted.

-## implementation of the functionality
+## Implementation of the functionality

-## external cloud resource types
+## External cloud resource types

-## scaling
+## Scaling

 There are three different kinds of scaling scenarios for *TSA*.

 1. Scale for tenants

 When the number of tenant increases, then there will be more http-connections to the Twitter Streaming API (which is one per tenant).
 In order to handle a massive amount of streams concurrently, new instances of the *tweetstream-service* are required.
+For this purpose we created an auto scaling group for the *tweetstream-service*.
+This auto scaling group is configured as follow:

+- Start a new *tweetstream-service* instance when the average incoming network traffic is greater than 85 Megabyte for two minutes.
+- Stop a *tweetstream-service* instance when the average incoming network traffic is less than 30 Megabyte for 10 minutes.
+- Every 30 seconds a health check will be executed to exchange dead instances.

 2. Scale for users

 When the number of user increases, then there are a lot of websocket connections (one per user).
 In order to handle a huge amount of users, new instances of the *webserver-service* need to be started.
+For this purpose a auto scaling group and a elastic load balancer was created.
+The auto scaling group has the following scaling policies:

+- Start a new *webserver-service* instance when the average outgoing network traffic is greater than 85 Megabyte for two minutes.
+- Stop a *webserver-service* instance when the average outgoing network traffic is less than 30 Megabyte for 10 minutes.
+- To exchange dead instances, the health check of the elastic load balancer will be used.

+The elastic load balancer distributes all incoming HTTP requests and incoming websocket connections to evenly distribute the load on the *webserver-service* instances.

 3. Scale for tweets

 When there are a lot of tweets which have to be analyzed, there is nothing further to do!
 The analyzer function is a stateless AWS Lambda function which is scaled automatically by Amazon.

-todo: alex, which scaling groups are defined and how are they configured?
+4. Scale for records

+When the number of records increases, then there will be a lot of redis notifications that must be handled.
+For this reason an auto scaling group for the *recorder-service* was created too.
+This auto scaling group is configured exactly like the auto scaling group of *tweetstream-service*.
+Only the health check period is set to 5 minutes.

 ## multi-tenancy